pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 Some, including OpenPGP and Signal, allow users to manually verify fingerprints as a fallback method.

 There are various methods of working around Zooko's Triangle, such as tying cryptographic identities to other aspect's of a person's (or organisation's) public persona.
-Perhaps the best known of these are the proprietary [Keybase](https://keybase.io), and its open-source alternative [Keyoxide](https://keyoxide.org).
+Perhaps the best known of these are the centralised [Keybase](https://keybase.io), and its decentralised alternative [Keyoxide](https://keyoxide.org).
-Amongst other services, Keybase provides both a centralised OpenPGP keystore and a protocol for consuming verification codes published on other systems, such as social media accounts.
+Amongst other services, Keybase provides both an OpenPGP keystore and a protocol for consuming verification codes published on other systems, such as social media accounts.
 Keyoxide provides only the verification protocols, and relies upon the keyservers (and WKD) for storage and distribution.

 Work in Progress